SolarWinds: History

 Acquisition by private equity technology investment firms Silver Lake Partners and Thoma Bravo, LLC. was announced in late 2015, and by January 2016, SolarWinds was taken private in a $4.5 billion deal.
 At the time, the company had 1,770 employees worldwide with 510 based in Austin, and reported revenues of about half a billion dollars a year.

-In November 2017, SolarWinds released AppOptics which integrates much of their software portfolio, including Librato and TraceView, into a single software-as-a-service package.
+In November 2017, SolarWinds released AppOptics which integrates much of its software portfolio, including Librato and TraceView, into a single software-as-a-service package.
 AppOptics included compatibility with Amazon Web Services and Microsoft Azure.

 In September 2018, SolarWinds filed for a public offering again, after three years of being owned by private equity firms.
-SolarWinds completed their public offering on October 19, 2018.
+SolarWinds completed its public offering on October 19, 2018.

 On December 7, 2020, CEO Kevin Thompson retired, to be replaced by Sudhakar Ramakrishna, CEO of Pulse Secure, effective January 4, 2021.

-On January 8, 2021, SolarWinds hired former CISA director Chris Krebs to help the company work through the recent cyber attack.
+On January 8, 2021, the company hired former CISA director Chris Krebs to help the company work through the recent cyber attack.

 In July 2021, SolarWinds separated its managed service provider (MSP) business from the main company.
 The new separately-traded public company is named N-able.

 In February 2025, the company announced that it would be acquired by private equity firm Turn/River Capital for $4.4 billion; the deal received approval from Thoma Bravo and Silver Lake, SolarWinds' majority shareholders with a combined 65% of the outstanding voting securities.
 The deal was closed on April 18, 2025 for $18.50 per share and the company delisted from the New York Stock Exchange.